WordPress Statnive Plugin · Parhum Khoshbakht

 cd statnive

-./tests/perf/run.sh perf-impact light
+./tests/perf/run.sh perf-impact heavy

 Raw data files are available in tests/perf/results/perf-impact/.